RunestoneInteractive/RunestoneServer/README.rst

 After you install web2py go to the applications folder and check out this repository.
 This will be installed as a web2py application automatically.

-Cloneing The Runestone Project and its submodules
+Cloning The Runestone Project and its submodules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This project consists of the main repository, plus *submodules* for codelens, parsons-problems, and skulpt.
 In order to get all of the source you need you will need to do the following: